 And for a different type of excitement, watch the first minute of this video from jazz virtuoso Aubrey Logan’s “You Can’t Touch This!” (yes, the M.C.
 Hammer tune):

-In these clips, the two singers are doing opposite things — DiDonato plays down her extraordinary vocal technique and grabs us with fiery emotion, while Logan mutes the emotion and grabs us with her extraordinary vocal technique — but each of them creates over-the-top excitement.
+In these clips, the two singers are doing opposite things — DiDonato plays down her extraordinary vocal technique and grabs us with fiery emotion, while Logan mutes the emotion and grabs us with vocal technique — but each of them creates over-the-top excitement.

 The point is that there are lots of different ways to be dramatic.
 So choose your own model of “exciting,” and keep it in mind as you do the following exercise.

 Practice to Sound Exciting by Taking It Over the Top

 ACTION ITEM: First, pick a statement or some song lyrics that inspire you.
 (If it inspires you, it probably has lots of dramatic potential.)
 Here are some examples to show that you can pretty much pick whatever you like:

 - “The best lack all conviction, while the worst are full of passionate intensity.”
 (W.B.
 Yeats, The Second Coming)

 - “Would you lie?
 (No!)
 Make me cry?
 (No!)
 Do something behind my back and then try to cover it up?
 Well, neither would I, Baby!”
 (Mary J. Blige, Be Without You)